vsrinivas/fuchsia/system/utest/posixio/README.md

 # POSIX IO Tests

 This directory contains API coverage tests of POSIX IO.
-This is loosely defined as the set of functions that mxio implements.
+This is loosely defined as the set of functions that fdio implements.
 The goal is to test the error cases of each of these functions.
 It is not a test of the underlying RIO transport or backing filesystems.